 Facility managers examined a range of possibilities and decided on the 1400mm-high Aquafil Pulse Senior for outdoor areas, whilst the Elkay EZH2O Vandal-Resistant wall-mounted station was specified for the indoor swimming areas.

 The Aquafil Pulse Senior is ideal for outdoor spaces with its durable stainless steel design and customisable, vandal-resistant signage panels which allow for the organisation’s branding to be displayed.
 The station features one drinking fountain as well as two anti-bacterial bottle refill points to ensure that athletes never have an empty drink bottle.

-Whereas the Aquafil Pulse is a freestanding unit ideal for outdoor spaces, the Elkay EZH2O VR is a wall mounted solution for indoor and outdoor use.
+Whereas the Aquafil Pulse is a freestanding unit ideal for outdoor spaces, the Elkay EZH2O VR is a wall-mounted solution for indoor and outdoor use.
 The unit is developed with heavy-duty stainless steel materials which resist corrosion and tea-staining – ensuring that the visual appeal and structural integrity of the unit is maintained over time.
-The product comes with inbuilt filters and refrigeration as standard, and has an inbuilt green ticker which counts the number of bottles saved from waste – a great way of reminding users that refiling water bottles can benefit the environment.
+The product comes with inbuilt filters and refrigeration as standard and has an inbuilt green ticker that counts the number of bottles saved from waste – a great way of reminding users that refilling water bottles can benefit the environment.

-With the support received by VicHealth, MSAC now has ten drinking fountain and bottle refill stations fitted in key areas across the sporting complex.
+With the support received by VicHealth, MSAC now has ten drinking fountain and water bottle refilling stations fitted in key areas across the sporting complex.

-Facility users have chilled and filtered drinking water available, which is free to use and can be accessed by a simple push-of-the-button.
-The drinking water stations are also allowing patrons to save money, as they now have an alternative to purchasing sugary drinks.
+Facility users have chilled and filtered drinking water available, which is free to use and can be accessed by a simple push of the button.
+The hydration stations are also allowing patrons to save money, as they now have an alternative to purchasing sugary drinks.